kubernetes-sigs/cluster-api-provider-azure/docs/proposals/20230324-compute-gallery-images.md

 ### Risks and Mitigations

 - We have hit hard-coded limits with the Marketplace before.
 Will this be a problem with Compute Galleries?
-- Specifically, how many Galleries, Image definitions, and Image versions can we have in a single subscription?
+Specifically, how many Galleries, Image definitions, and Image versions can we have in a single subscription?
+See https://learn.microsoft.com/azure/virtual-machines/azure-compute-gallery#limits
 - Is it faster to download a Marketplace image or a Compute Gallery image?
 Is the difference significant?
 - While no one should be relying on the current reference images, it's possible a user may expect Marketplace publishing to continue apace.